Table of Contents

 You won’t find any accurate data on potential health concerns of crossbreeds.
 Even if the mix is not rare, it is difficult to predict what can happen because hybrids’ genes are unique.
 Most vets advise looking into the possible issues that the primary breeds manifest as they can give us an idea of what to expect.
 The same rule applies to Dashaliers.

-The Dachshund parent brings the potential risks of:
+The Dachshund parent brings health issues such as:

+IVDD is a severe back problem that can seriously impact the dog’s life and shorten their lifespan.
 If the Dashalier inherits the long body, they will be prone to injuries, so try to prevent them from jumping too often or too high.
+In case you notice that your pooch suffers from dry skin, consider adding supplements to their diet.

 King Charles Spaniel has a history of suffering from: